tripitakit/xeno-canto/README.md

-# xeno-canto
+# xeno-canto.js

-Node.js implementation of Xeno-canto API 2.0
+Node.js implementation of xeno-canto API 2.0
+Easy simple/advanced searches against xeno-canto database.

 "The service provides a database of bird song and sound recordings contributed and maintained by enthusiasts worldwide.It provides access to search the